mikaelendale/Costrym/resources/docs/CostOptomizer-documentation.md

+# CostOptomizerAgent Documentation

 ## 1. Overview

 - **Name:** `CostOptomizerAgent`
 - **Location:** `app/Agents/CostOptomizerAgent/CostOptomizerAgent.php`
 - **Purpose:** Orchestrates a team of specialized agents to analyze costs, generate solutions, and simulate financial impacts for optimal cost reduction strategies.
+Ensures data flows correctly between sub-agents and returns only the final, actionable output.
-- **Persona:** Master AI Cost Engineer.
+- **Persona (if LLM agent):** Master AI Cost Engineer.
 Acts as a conductor, not an analyst—manages workflow and data flow between sub-agents to produce actionable cost-cutting strategies.

 ## 2. Behavior Summary